 However, this is one man who perhaps does not live up to his name.

 “It is a four-stage process, ” said The Scary Guy.
-“First, we make them aware what prejudice and perception is.
+“First, we make them aware what prejudice and perception are.
 We then let them understand why it happens.
 “We then show how to turn it around into acceptance and love.”
 Some pupils were overwhelmed by his inspirational performance.
 He began his talk by walking into the room and saying nothing.
 In a split second, there was silence as the children caught their breath.
 First impressions, it seemed, form a large part of prejudice.

 “The whole programme is geared to changing this earth.
 The problem is a worldwide problem and by teaching them love and not to judge others, we are changing the way they perceive others.
 This stops prejudice.